air/encounter/plus_game_ideas.md

 juice it! http://www.youtube.com/watch?v=Fy0aCDmgnxg
+- shadowblur on things that should glow: shots, indicator lights

 Enemy with spotlight looking for you.
 Level is darker, close pillars.
 When light sweeps over the enemy freaks out and starts shooting wildly.